* Deal for $5.56 bln in cash

 * Offer represents 45.5 pct premium to Validus' last close

-* Deal to immediately add to AIG's EPS and ROE (Adds background, shares)
+* Deal to immediately add to AIG's EPS and ROE (Adds details from conference call, shares)

 Jan 22 (Reuters) - American International Group on Monday said it would buy Validus Holdings for $5.56 billion in cash to strengthen its reinsurance business, the company's first deal under Chief Executive Brian Duperreault.

 The acquisition snaps a long period of retrenchment for AIG, which was brought to the brink of collapse during the 2008 financial crisis, and comes months after U.S. regulators said it was no longer "too big to fail".

 The deal will also help AIG re-enter the Lloyd's of London insurance market and add new businesses, including crop insurance, at a time when insurers are facing stiff pricing pressure in their traditional businesses.

 "I particularly like the reinsurance business as additive to what we do.
 There are a lot pieces to this company that fit us like a glove," Duperreault said on a conference call with analysts.

 Reinsurers play a little-known but important role in the financial industry by assuming risks that are either too large or too unpredictable for their insurance clients to take on their own.

 AIG's $68 per share offer represents a 45.5 percent premium to Validus' Friday close.

 Shares of Bermuda-based Validus were trading close to the offer price in early trade.
 AIG shares were down 1 percent.

 "We would be buyers (of AIG) as we focus on the accretion from this transaction, the strong underlying margins VR brings and the fact that AIG will still have excess capital after this deal is done," Wells Fargo Securities analyst Elyse Greenspan said in a note but added that the company's shares may initially trade down on the reinsurance exposure.